denysdovhan/workshopper-boilerplate/README.md

 > Learn something with fun!

-Here is a simple boilerplate.
+This is a simple boilerplate.

 ## Exercises